 Gender ratios affect dating more than you think

 Stereotypically, dating in the Bay Area is pretty rough for straight men – too many tech workers competing for too few women.
-The data backs this up: the Bay Area has about 6% more men than women in their 20s.
+And indeed, the Bay Area has about 6% more men than women in their 20s.
 London and New York, meanwhile, both tilt female by about 5%.
-But does an 11% swing in the ratio really matter?
-Turns out yes – a lot!
+But does an 11% difference in the ratio really matter?
+Turns out it does – a lot!